Skip to content

 FAQ’s on Tax Audit Under Income Tax Act

-FREQUENTLY ASKED TAX AUDIT UNDER INCOME TAX QUESTIONS
+FREQUENTLY ASKED QUESTIONS ON TAX AUDIT UNDER INCOME TAX ACT

 Ans.
 This provision specifies that taxpayers must perform an audit of their company or profession in order to provide an audit report for taxes purposes.